 At this age, your toddler’s vocabulary expands quickly – he might even learn new words each day.
-In general, your toddler understands more words than he uses.
+In general, your toddler understands more words than he can use.

-Your child will use lots of nouns – for example, ‘baby’, ‘friend’, ‘car’, ‘boat’.
-You’ll also hear more and more other word types too, including:
+Your child will use lots of nouns – for example, ‘baby’, ‘friend’, ‘car’ and ‘boat’.
+You’ll also hear more and more word types too, including:

 - adjectives – for example, ‘wet’, ‘sore’, ‘cloudy’